USTA Safe Play FAQs

 The USTA Safe Play Program is the USTA’s athlete safeguarding program.
 The Safe Play process is comprised of three steps: (1) SafeSport training; (2) acknowledging the Safe Play Policies; and (3) background screening.

-4. What types of offenses are being screened for?
+2. What type of offenses are being screened for?

 The social security number provides the necessary information (along with your name and date of birth) to produce the most thorough and accurate background screen.
 Screening based on name, date of birth, address history and social security number is standard throughout the industry.
 The Fair Credit Reporting Act is the federal statute that outlines the basic laws and regulations that govern the background screening industry.
 Please note, that the National Center for Safety Initiatives will not share your social security number with the USTA or any other entity.